microsoft/TypeScript-Handbook/pages/tutorials/Vue.md

 ```

 Notice the `strict` flag is set to true.
-At the very least, TypeScript's `noImplicitThis` flag will need to be turned on to leverage Vue's declaration files, but `strict` gives us that and more.
+At the very least, TypeScript's `noImplicitThis` flag will need to be turned on to leverage Vue's declaration files, but `strict` gives us that and more (like `noImplicitAny` and `strictNullChecks`).
 We strongly recommend using TypeScript's stricter options for a better experience.

 # Adding Webpack

-We'll need to add a `webpack.config.json` to bundle our app so that we can use modules in all browsers.
+We'll need to add a `webpack.config.json` to bundle our app.

 ```js
 var path = require('path')